stefanmaar/psysmon_doc/en/_tutorial_sonnblick_events/14_detection_binding.md

         caption: The preferences of the detection binding looper child node.

 ---
-The STA/LTA detection is a single trace process which results in a series of detections associated with a single data stream of a station.
-Usually the seismic network should be designed, that the seismic events of interest are recorded at multiple stations to enable a localization of the event source.
-For the detection binding this assumption is used to bind multiple detections occurring at a similar time to an event.
+The STA/LTA detection is a single trace process which results in a series of detections associated with a single trace of a station.
+Usually, the seismic network should be designed, that the seismic events of interest are recorded at multiple stations to enable a localization of the event source.
+For the detection binding this assumption is used to bind multiple detections occurring at a similar time and on neighboring stations to an event.
 So an event in psysmon exists of multiple detections.

-Again, the result of the detection binding, which is a set of events, is saved in the database.
+The events resulting from the detection binding are stored in the database.

-For the event binding process, first an event catalog has to be created and then the detection binding will be done using the time window looper.
-The detections created in the [STA/LTA detection chapter][chap-stalta-detection] are needed for this step.

 ## Database event tables
-The database tables relevant for the detection binding are PREFIX_event_catalog, PERFIX_event and PREFIX_detection_to_event (replace PREFIX with the project name, e.g. tutorial).
+The database tables relevant for the detection binding are PREFIX_event_catalog, PREFIX_event and PREFIX_detection_to_event (replace PREFIX with the project name, e.g. tutorial).

 ~~~console
 stefan@hausmeister:~$ mycli -u tutorial